If you have a question whose answer you would like to see here, email it to the DUS.

 Do I have to take 301?
 350?
 310?

 The gateways to the core areas of mathematics are provided by these courses: Real Analysis (300 or 301), Algebra (350) and Complex Analysis (310).
 They are beautiful subjects and every math major is strongly encouraged to take them and continue upwards with the sequences that they begin.
 Starting with the class of 2012, all math majors are required to take courses in 2 out of 3 of the core areas.
 Intensive majors must take all three.

 Can I do research with math department faculty?

-Undergraduate research opportunities, and opportunities for guided independent study, do exist, depending on your interest and that of available faculty.
-During the summer the department organizes REU opportunities for interested students.
+Undergraduate research and independent study opportunities do exist, depending on your interest and that of available faculty.
+During the summer the department organizes REU opportunities for interested students, and runs its own summer research program called SUMRY.
 The department also awards the John Alan Lewis prize each spring, which provides stipends for independent work during the summer.
-Contact the DUS, or check the website, for more information.
+Contact the DUS, or check the website for more information.

 Can I take graduate courses?